Azure/azure-sdk-for-node/README.md

 });
 ```

-To create a SAS URL you can use the **generateSharedAccessSignatureUrl** method.
+To create a SAS URL you can use the **getBlobUrl** method.
 Additionally you can use the **date** helper functions to easily create a SAS that expires at some point relative to the current time.

 ```Javascript
 var blobService = azure.createBlobService();